What is an Arteriogram?

-These pictures or images can be used to diagnose the cause of arterial blockage or to precisely guide an angioplasty balloon or stent into place to treat a blockage.
-The arteriogram may also be used to plan a surgical treatment such as a bypass graft.
+These images are used to diagnose the cause of arterial blockage.
+The scans can also precisely guide an angioplasty balloon or stent into place to treat a blockage.
+In addition, the arteriogram may be used to plan a surgical treatment such as a bypass graft.

 Once the diagnosis of peripheral arterial disease has been established, one of the options for treatment is endovascular therapy.